Slow Roasted Ham with Redcurrent Sauce

 This is a brilliant roast for many reasons.
 It has a long slow roasting and then a 45 minute glaze just before serving.
 It is great hot or cold, is great for a crowd and everyone loves it !

-Start the day before.
-Place the ham in a large preserving pan and cover with cold water and leave to soak for 12-24 hours.
+Start the day before if you remember or alternatively soak your ham for just 6 hours.
+Place the ham in a large bowl and cover with cold water and leave to soak for 12-24 hours.
 Refresh the water half way through.

-Strain off the water then place the ham in a large roasting tin lined with baking foil.
+Strain off the water then place the ham in a large roasting tin.
 I use a knife to spread over the black treacle then sprinkle over the cracked black pepper.
-Cover the ham loosely with more foul then bake in a slow oven 100 degrees c for 14 hours.
-If you have a mealt thermometer the internal cooked temperature needs to be 77 degrees.
+Cover the ham with a lid or a loose cover of foil then bake in a slow oven 100 degrees c for 10-12 hours.
+If you have a meat thermometer the internal cooked temperature needs to be 77 degrees.

 Serve hot or cold.

-To make the Crab apple sauce – heat the jelly in a small saucepan until it dissolves then add the zests and juices of the fruits then the remaining ingredients.
-I always give it a blast with a stick blender or give it a good whisk.
+To make the sauce – heat the jelly in a small saucepan until it dissolves then add the zests and juices of the fruits then the remaining ingredients.
+Give a really good whisk then heat until boiling and slightly thickened then add the knob of butter.

 Serve at room temperature with the ham.
 Will keep for a week in the fridge.